FAIR Fine Art Checklist

 Why one-sided fade and room placement matter

-Collectors often notice that one edge or half of a photograph looks lighter, warmer, flatter, or more color-shifted than the rest of the image.
-That pattern can be useful appraisal evidence when it is documented alongside where the work hung and how light reached it over time.
+One edge or half of a photograph may look lighter, warmer, flatter, or more color-shifted than the rest.
+That pattern is useful only when it is tied to where the work hung.

 • Directional exposure can leave an asymmetrical pattern: the side facing a bright window, glass door, skylight, or repeated afternoon sun may age differently from the side turned deeper into the room.

-• A specialist wants the display history and the visible fade pattern together.
-A room note without photos is weak, and a fade photo without the placement story can be misleading.
+• Keep display history and visible fade together.
+A room note without photos is weak, and a fade photo without placement history can mislead.

 • Window-facing fade can overlap with mat-window protection, UV-glazing claims, or storage history, so keep those details separate instead of folding them into one guess.

-• This checklist is for evidence gathering before appraisal.
-It does not prove the exact cause, print process, or value by itself.
+• This checklist gathers evidence before appraisal.
+It does not prove exact cause, print process, or value by itself.

 Directional sunlight clues to write down

 Use plain language and time-based notes.
-The goal is to preserve what the buyer or family actually knows before the object gets moved again.
+Preserve what the buyer or family actually knows before the object gets moved again.

 • Note which room the photograph hung in and whether the stronger light came from the left, right, above, or one corner of the wall when viewing the print from the front.